Go to top

 Eastern Christian 750-775 CE Zuqnin Monastery States that A great earthquake took place in Antioch, overturning the city almost entirely.
 Dated to 111-114 CE.
 Dates in this part of the Chronicle of Zuqnin are frequently unreliable.

-The Chronicle of Georgius Syncellos Greek
+The Chronicle of Georgius Syncellus Greek

 Biography